kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 3. Execute the instruction
 4. Store the result of the instruction

 In a single core computer, all instructions are run serially.
-The CPU doesnt have a concept of "different tasks".
+The CPU doesn't have a concept of "processes" or "threads".
 This is managed beyond the hardware layer.

 ![stages of a CPU cycle](/assets/2025-06-16-concurrency/cpu-stages.png)